benelan/build-sizes/README.md

 -----------------------------
 ```

+> **NOTE:** The "main bundle" file is naively chosen by largest file size, it doesn't use a dependency graph.
+This script is minimal by design, check out [`webpack-bundle-analyzer`](https://github.com/webpack-contrib/webpack-bundle-analyzer) for a more complex bundle size tool.

 Flags are provided to change the default options.
 For example, you can specify a filetype for the largest bundle size (default is "js"):

 ```bash